cokafor1/Chat2/README.txt

 list
 exit

 At the moment, the fastest way to close the server is to run exit command via client.py.
+Also, returns to the main function in the server program have been omitted as that is where the server socket is bound and rebinding without collecting the necessary arguments causes errors......that is how I understand it.....